jonhoo/tetris-tutorial/doc/pieces.md

 ### Moving the tetrominoes

 If tetrominoes were stationary, Tetris would not be a particularly interesting game.
-We need them to drop down, and we need them to be able to move left and right.
-Now that we know about classes and methods though, this should be a
+We need them to drop down, we need them to be able to move left and right, and we need them to be rotatable.
+Now that we know about classes and methods though, this should be a breeze:
-breeze:

 ```javascript
 Piece.prototype.down = function() {